stonefl/stonefl.github.io/_drafts/2017-08-27-install-apache-spark-in-standalone-mode-on-windows.md

 * TOC
 {:toc}

-## Installations

-### Install Java
+### Step 1.
+Install Java (7 or above)

 Spark process runs in JVM.
-Java hsould be installed on the machines on which you are about to run Spark job. download Java 8 JDK from the Oracle [download page](http://www.oracle.com/technetwork/java/javase/downloads/index.html) and keep track of where you installed the JDK (e.g. `C:\Program Files\Java\jdk1.8.0_161`).
+Java should be installed on the machines on which you are about to run Spark job.
+Download Java 8 JDK from the Oracle [download page](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) and keep track of where you installed the JDK (e.g. `C:\Program Files\Java\jdk1.8.0_161`).
 You will need it later.

-### Set JAVA_HOME Variables
+**Set JAVA_HOME Variables**
 Set environmental variables:
 - Varaiable: JAVA_HOME
-- Value: C:\Program Files\Java\jdk1.8.0_161  (or your installation path)
+- Value: C:\Program Files\Java\jdk1.8.0_151  (or your installation path)
 Add `%JAVA_HOME%\bin` to `PATH` variable.

 After the installation, you can run following command to check if Java is installed correctly: